 Nooksack Salmon Enhancement Association

-The PUD supports the Nooksack Salmon Enhancement Association (NSEA) with funding to support NSEA’s salmon habitat restoration efforts.
-Involved daily, the NSEA crews work on ground habitat restoration projects throughout Whatcom County including riparian revegetation, live stock exclusion, fish passage barrier removal, large, woody debris placement, habitat assessment and monitoring, and school education programs.
+For almost 14 years, Whatcom PUD has supported the Nooksack Salmon Enhancement Association (NSEA) with funding to support NSEA’s salmon habitat restoration efforts.
+NSEA crews work on ground habitat restoration projects throughout Whatcom County including riparian revegetation, live stock exclusion, fish passage barrier removal, large, woody debris placement, habitat assessment and monitoring, and school education programs.

-Projects include fish passage projects, channel modification, blackberry and weed control and plantings to create more shade for salmon habitat.
+The Nooksack Salmon Enhancement Association first contacted the PUD in 2010 for salmon habitat restoration support.
+Projects for 2024 include fish passage projects, channel modification, blackberry and weed control and plantings to create more shade for salmon habitat.

 Project Goals include: